biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

     ...
 ```

-This makes `reduce` parallelizable - you can chop the input range into `N` parts and have `N` workers doing one each.
-The standard library provides this functionality out-of-the-box, by giving the `ExecutionPolicy` overloads for `reduce`.
+This makes `reduce` parallelizable - you can chop the input range into `N` parts and have `N` workers doing one each, then sum up the sub-sums.
+The standard library provides this functionality out-of-the-box, by giving the `ExecutionPolicy` overloads to `reduce`.

+Of course, this freedom of rearrangement comes at a cost, at the API level:
+the binary operation `op` of `reduce` needs to accept all combinations of `result-type` and `element-type` should they differ:
+- `op(result-type, element-type)`
+- `op(element-type, result-type)`
+- `op(result-type, result-type)`
+- `op(element-type, result-type)`

+In contrast, `accumulate` needs only
+- `op(result-type, element-type)`

-But even without using those `ExecutionPolicy` overloads, this code
+But even not using the `ExecutionPolicy` overloads, this code

 ```cpp
 double sum_reduce(std::span<double> nums) {